 Does Yogurt Go Bad?

-In addition, these live organisms play the important role of a natural preservative that prevents bad bacteria and mold infection in yogurt.
-If you store the yogurt properly, it can last for a longer time.
+However, yogurt contains good bacteria that are beneficial for human health and especially enforce your digestion.
+These live organisms play the important role of a natural preservative that prevents bad bacteria and mold infection in yogurt.

 - How Long Does Egg Salad Last?